A Naturalistic, Evolutionary and Poetic View

 For more than fifty years, in community with other theologians and many, many people with a wide range of knowledge and experience, I have been moving and growing (Trekking) as a theologian (Theotrekker) exploring the landscape of the human need to make meaning of our existence.
 I am committed to the principle that this exploration must be systematic.
 That is, it must be informed by, and conciliated with what we have learned about ourselves and our universe in every other landscape of human experience.

-In my view, it is the work of the theologian to truthfully and critically examine the ways and means by which we humans make sense and meaning of our lives.
-We seek to understand how we humans think, feel and act in relationship to whatever it is in which we invest our trust (faith) and which in return provide our lives with significance and purpose.
+In my view, it is our work as theologians to critically examine the ways and means by which we humans make sense and meaning of our lives.
+It is our vocation to understand how we humans think, feel and act in relationship to whatever it is in which we invest our trust and which in return provide our lives with significance and purpose.
 For this work to have any validity, it must be done with a commitment to understand and live life with as much emotional and intellectual authenticity, integrity and collegiality as possible.

 It is common wisdom that the experience of life is best understood as an ongoing trek of discovery.
 In my experience, what we learn and the understanding we gain, as well as the meaning we make of them, are always incomplete.
 While on this journey, we all have the opportunity to encounter and celebrate a wide array of new discoveries about ourselves and our world, some of which we find frightening because they challenge our established conceptions and understandings--our construction of reality.
 If we have the courage to honestly investigate them, even scary discoveries will take us to new and habitable places beyond the edges of our social, cultural, political, and religious maps; new realities.